Kelly Loeffler: 2020–2021 U.S. Senate special election

 As no candidate received over 50% of the vote in the election, Loeffler, who came in second, participated in a runoff election on January 5, 2021, against the primary's first-place finisher, Democratic candidate Raphael Warnock.
 The other senate race from the state between David Perdue and Jon Ossoff also went to a runoff.
-This meant if Democrats won both seats, which they ultimately did, they would take control of the senate in a 50–50 tie, because of the Vice President Kamala Harris having a tie breaking vote.
-After the November election, Loeffler and the other U.S. Senator from Georgia, David Perdue, claimed without evidence that there had been "failures" in the election, and called for the resignation of the Georgia Secretary of State Brad Raffensperger, a fellow Republican.
+This meant if Democrats won both seats, which they ultimately did, they would take control of the senate in a 50–50 tie, because Vice President Kamala Harris had the tie breaking vote.
+After the November election, Loeffler and the other U.S. senator from Georgia, David Perdue, claimed without evidence that there had been "failures" in the election, and called for the resignation of the Georgia secretary of state Brad Raffensperger, a fellow Republican.
 Their rhetoric fed into falsehoods and conspiracy theories among segments of the right, including Trump, who lost the presidential election to Joe Biden.
 There was no evidence of wrongdoing in connection with the election.
 Raffensperger rejected the calls for his resignation.
 According to Politico, Loeffler repeated Trump's baseless claims of fraud because she wanted the support of Trump and his core voters in the January runoff.
 In December 2020, Loeffler supported a lawsuit by Trump allies seeking to overturn the election results.